From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

 In Section \ref{sec:open}, we propose directions for future research.

-\begin{ack} An early draft of this paper was submitted as the final project for a course on affine algebraic groups taught by Prof.\ Bogdan Ion at the University of Pittsburgh in fall 2025. \end{ack}
+\begin{ack} An early draft of this paper was submitted as the final project for a course on affine algebraic groups taught by Prof.\ Bogdan Ion at the University of Pittsburgh in the fall 2025 semester.
+I thank Prof.\ Ion for helpful comments and suggestions.
+I also thank Gianmarco La Rosa and Manuel Mancini for helpful clarifications about Lie racks.